 Northern Lights Corona shape

-what color are the northern lights?
+What color are the northern lights?

-The most common Aurora color, green, is associated with the impact of solar particles with oxygen atoms at an altitude from 75 to 150 miles.
+Green, is associated with the impact of solar particles with oxygen atoms at an altitude from 75 to 150 miles.

 Blue, purple, and pink are rarer to see and are associated with solar particles colliding with nitrogen atoms.
 These impacts occur at an altitude below 75 miles.
 Yellow and lime can be seen in higher periods of activity and are a mix of green and blue.